-A higher educational institution (HEI) or training course centre providing a CASE accredited programme/course.
-The education and training provider must provide support, advice and regular training updates for individuals who contribute to the delivery of the clinical components of the programme/course and to its quality assurance.
+The education/training provider must provide support, advice and regular training updates for individuals who contribute to the delivery of the clinical components of the course and to its quality assurance.

-CASE will normally expect practice educators/mentors/clinical supervisors and external assessors/external moderators/independent assessors to attend training run by the education and training provider, to ensure sharing of good practice and continuing updates.
-The education and training provider is expected to organise such training days, including additional training following any major changes to the programme/course.
-If on-line training is utilised, CASE will need to see evidence of this to assess the suitability for preparing clinical staff for their role in relation to the delivery of the programme/course.
+CASE will normally expect practice educators/mentors/clinical supervisors and external assessors/external moderators/independent assessors to attend training run by the education provider to ensure sharing of good practice and continuing updates.
+The education provider is expected to organise such training days, including additional training following any major changes to the focused course.
+If on-line training is utilised, CASE will need to see evidence of this to assess the suitability for preparing clinical staff for their role in relation to the delivery of the focused course.